Nailing Remote Construction Management Projects Through Technology

 First and foremost, a lack of inventory management is the biggest obstacle to running a rental business.
 Without the right forecasting, management, and invoicing systems in place, you could find yourself exposed to any number of risks, as described below.

-Most scaffolding firms still rely on spreadsheets and paper-based shipping documents for asset management and rental inventory tracking.
+Most scaffolding firms still rely on traditional methods (spreadsheets and paper-based shipping documents) for asset management and rental inventory tracking.
 These approaches are error-prone and full of costly inefficiencies.

 Shipping documents are often duplicated or triplicated to track scaffolding rentals from the yard to job site, and back.
 But they aren’t always properly checked and signed.